Equilibrium transport with time-inconsistent costs

 Using the B/E/E Professors data, Figure \ref{fig:prof} plots the Wasserstein distance between the model-implied transport plan $\pi(\alpha)$ and the empirical transport plan $\pi_r$.
 The Wasserstein distance is divided by $\cW(\pi(-1.5), \pi_r)$ such that all curves start from 1 when $\alpha = -1.5$.
 As a validation test and benchmark, Figure \ref{fig:prof_zero} calibrates $\alpha$ to synthetic data with perfect matching and plots curves from ten simulation instances.
-It shows that the optimal $\alpha$ is zero and there is no evidence of inertia when synthetic data with perfectly matching are used.
+It shows that the optimal $\alpha$ is zero and there is no evidence of inertia when synthetic data with perfect matching are used.
 In contrast, Figure \ref{fig:prof_real} shows the results using bootstrap samples.
 The optimal $\alpha$ is still zero across different simulation runs, indicating that the real data for the professor category are very similar to the perfectly matched synthetic data.
 Table \ref{tab:uc_alph} reports the mean values of optimal $\alpha$ across these ten simulations.

 We observe similar curves for associate professors and assistant professors.
 Their wages are also highly matched with university rankings, with no significant evidence of inertia.
-We report the mean values of the optimal $\alpha$ in Table \ref{tab:uc_alph} and show the calibration curves in Figures \ref{fig:assoc} -- \ref{fig:asst}, deferred to the Appendix.
+We report the mean values of the optimal $\alpha$ in Table \ref{tab:uc_alph} and show the calibration curves in Figures \ref{fig:assoc} -- \ref{fig:asst}.

-In contrast, we observe strong inertia in the salary data for postdocs.
-Figure \ref{fig:postdoc_zero} demonstrates the effectiveness of our framework by showing that the optimal $\alpha$ is close to zero when using synthetic perfectly matched data.
-However, when we use the bootstrap samples, the trend in the calibration curves changes significantly.
-Figure \ref{fig:postdoc_real} shows that the optimal $\alpha$ exceeds 1, indicating strong inertia in the postdoc salary data.
-This effect is also stronger than in the executive data.
-The wages of postdocs do not match the rankings of universities.
-In the past five years from 2017 to 2021, UC Berkeley has paid lower median salaries to postdocs, compared with UCLA and several other universities in the UC system, as shown in Table \ref{tab:postdoc}.
-However, the difference in postdoc wages is small.
-Additionally, the change in Wasserstein distance is also small, mainly because the university wage data, with only nine observations, have a simpler structure than the executive data.